kaitlynrv/kaitlynrv/README.md

 Hi, I’m @kaitlynrv.
-I’m hoping to learn more in the data science and coding fields :)
+I’m hoping to learn more in the data science and software engineering fields :)

 <!---